csmith/chameth.com/site/content/post/2020-10-17-apple-google-aligned-incentives/index.md

 Android devices -- both as an end-user and as a developer. iOS has always had very stark restrictions on what apps can do in the background; Android started its life allowing pretty much anything, like any good general purpose computing device.
-This inevitably lead to lots of apps doing lots of things that ranged to stupid to mildly suboptimal, creating a [tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons) amongst apps.
+This inevitably lead to lots of apps doing lots of things that ranged from stupid to mildly suboptimal, creating a [tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons) amongst apps.
 The victim was the phone's battery life, and Google's solution was a progressive series of restrictions on what apps can do and when.
 This includes limits